 2. Separate Personal and Business Expenditures

 It can be tempting to declare certain “personal” expenses as legitimate business expenses to gain short-term tax benefits.
 Resist the temptation for two reasons.
 First being, it distorts the true financial performance of a business, a factor that may deter potential external investors in the future.
-Secondly, it is advisable to alert the revenue authorities to start digging deeper in to information submitted to them.
-Not to mention that tax authorities take tax evasion as a serious offense and have steep penalties and legal remedies.
+Secondly, it is advisable to alert the revenue authorities to start digging deeper into information submitted to them.
+Not to mention that tax authorities take tax evasion as a serious offence and have steep penalties and legal remedies.
 And yes, nowadays there are smarter ways to detect such misstatements.
-Keep your books clean by separating all your personal expenses from the business ones, it will be much easier to answer any of the query by the auditors or revenue authorities.
+Keep your books clean by separating all your personal expenses from the business ones, it will be much easier to answer any of the queries by the auditors or revenue authorities.

 3. Automate Payments and Collections